Haines House (Alliance, Ohio)

 The Haines House is a historic house in Alliance, Ohio that was an Underground Railroad station.

 Description and history

 The house is located at 186 W. Market Street.
-The architect was John Grant and the building was constructed in 1834.
+The architect was John Grant and the building was constructed between 1827-1842.
 The architectural style is Federal.
 It was placed on the National Register of Historic Places on July 30, 1974.

+History of the Home and Family

+John and Nancy Grant were some of the earliest families to settle in Stark County, Ohio.
+Upon their settling in Stark County the couple purchased a grant of land of 160 acres in 1812.
+This land would make up a large portion of the west side of Alliance.
+The house was completed in stages beginning in 1827 and finalized in 1842.
+It was inherited in 1852 by Grant's son-in-law Jonathan Ridgeway Haines.
+Haines was married to Grant's daughter Sarah.
+The Haines had six children, one of whom fought in the civil war.